zeankundev/Graycrown/README.md

 - Player window had issues with minimizing, maximizing and closing the player window [SOLVED]
 - Fix on duplicating status for multiple batch downloads
 - (BUG ON GNOME) Restored down window makes the button image as restored down instead of maximize
+- `spawn wine ENOENT` error known of using snap version of Graycrown (tested with machine that has wine)
 - Someone plagiarized our brand (cease and desist sent)

 # [Join the discussion on Discord.
 Click the heading to continue!](https://discord.gg/3ujWSgkawv)